JoaoMatheusLamao/shortify/README.md

 This project is a URL shortener built with Go and Gin.
 It allows users to shorten long URLs and store them in memory (Redis) for quick access.

+Additionally, the project has in-memory IP access control to ensure against hacker attacks (DDoS)

 ## Prerequisites

 - Docker